sagabanana/-50daysofudacity/README.md

 1. Attended LIVE AMA with Microsoft Azure Experts - Abe Omorogbe & Aniththa Umamahesan
 2. Started conversating with accountability partner @Grace.D and @Joyce Annie George - brainstorming how to help each other to study to finish the course
 3. Joined Airbnb data project group

+## D24-8/6/2020 #50daysofudacity
+1. Continued lesson 3
+2. Watched a video of linear regression - https://youtu.be/CtKeHnfK5uA